dibartm/VBA-challenge/README.md

-# VBA Homework: The VBA of Wall Street - week 2 homework
+# VBA Homework: The VBA of Wall Street

 ## Background